asztyber/DXC25_SLIDe/README.md

 2. **Files Overview**:
    - `Dockerfile`: Defines the Docker image for the competition.
    - `DiagnosisSystemClass.py`: The base class interface for participants.
+   - `ExampleDiagnosisSystem.py`: Example implementation of the DiagnosisSystemClass.py.
+   - `ExampleDiagnosisSystemNN.py`: Example implementation of the DiagnosisSystemClass.py using neural network for residual generator.
    - `run_diagnoser.py`: The script used to run participant submissions.
    - `requirements.txt`: Contains required Python packages.